 Race Date: Saturday June 27, 2020

 Foster Lake Cable Swims is an event hosted by Central Oregon Masters Aquatics at Foster Lake near Sweet Home, Oregon.
-Both a two-mile and one-mile races are offered for Masters Swimmers and in 2019 we added a 1/2-Mile swim for 11-12 year olds as well as the 1-Mile and 2-Miles races for 13 and over USA-Swimming swimmers.
+New JUST for THIS year, we are offering a 0.25 mile swim, a 0.5 mile swim and a one-mile swim.
+Please Note: For 2020 we will NOT have the USA-Swimming sanction, so no-one under 18 may enter.
+We hope to get it back in the near future!
 As one of the few permanent cable swim courses, Foster Lake often hosts the USMS One Mile or Two Mile National Championships.

 All registrations for the Foster Lake Cable Swims MUST be completed via the on-line registration system.
 Click on the link immediately below to register for the Lake Swims.
-The 2020 event plans to include both Masters and USA-Swimming swimmers age 11 & up - so bring the whole family!
 Registration closes on Thursday June 18, 2020 and no Day of Race entries allowed.

 LOCATION & COURSE: Foster Lake is a scenic reservoir located just off U.S. Route 20 east of Sweet Home, OR.
 Lewis Creek Park, located on the northeast corner of the lake, will be the event venue.
 The course is a 0.25 mile length of cable surveyed & certified accurate to national cable swim standards.
 Water temperature on this weekend in June has varied from 67-71 degrees Fahrenheit and will be posted at the event.